-Meir Panim operates Neighborhood Youth Centers in the cities of Sderot and Or Akiva.
+Meir Panim operates Neighborhood Youth Centers in the cities of Sderot, Dimona and Or Akiva.
 As high-poverty areas with large immigrant populations, there are a large number of at-risk children who depend on the centers to break out of the cycle of poverty.

 It is widely known that activities youth engage in outside of school hours are critical for their development.

-Academic success is a critical aspect of days spent in the center.
-4:00 PM is the set time when the club opens, and homework is the first priority of the day.
+Academic success is a critical aspect of days spent in the centers.
+4:00 PM is the set time when the clubs open, and homework is the first priority of the day.

 To encourage academic success, mentorship programs are in place with local college students as well as members of the IDF.
 These relationships hold the children accountable and provide positive role models, encouraging them to stay on track with the promise of opportunities and a brighter future.